The New Pate Website

 Our website and connected communities have been designed, programmed and operated by technical and creative teams led by Bill Anderton of Dallas, Texas, a senior technical architect of online systems and creative director with over 45 years of experience in the field.
 Bill also functions both as our webmaster and managing editor.

-Filed under the category of "it's a small world," Bill is a 1968 honors graduate of Polytechnic High School in Fort Worth.
+Filed under the category of "it's a small world," Bill is a native of Fort Worth and a 1968 honors graduate of Polytechnic High School.
 Fort Worth oilman, Mr. Aggie Pate, the namesake of the Pate Swap Meet was a 1938 graduate of Polytechnic and hosted the Poly Class of '68 Senior Swim Party at his home.
 At the party, Bill was introduced to Mr. Pate by Bill's Texas History teacher, Mr. Joseph Clark who recommended that Mr. Pate (involved in many history-related activities) take an interest in an original photo exhibit Bill produced of early Fort Worth log cabins for the Tarrant County Historical Society as a class project for Mr. Clark's Texas History class.
 The exhibit was opening the following week but Bill was unable to attend due to a prior commitment to represent the Fort Worth ISD at a physics conference at the University of Texas at Austin occurring at the same time.
 At Mr. Clark's request, Bill was represented at the exhibit opening by Messrs.
 Clark and Pate.

 Bill can be reached through our Contact-Us form.